JazzyMcJazz/sveltekit-jwt-template/README.md

 # Sveltekit JWT Template

+<h3>Description</h3>

+This is a project with pre-implemented logic for authentication and authorization using JWT and refresh tokens.

+It is based on a skeleton Sveltekit (from `npm create svelte@latest my_project`) with TypeScript, ESLint, Prettier and Playwright included.

+Please look over the authentication logic for yourself.
+I am no security expert and there might be room for improvement.

+Use at your own discretion.

 <h3>Steps to run this project:</h3>

 - Copy the contents from `.env.example` to `.env` and fill in the details.